KxSystems/docs/docs/ml/automl/ug/advanced.md

 Normal

-: By default, normal feature extraction simply entails the decomposition of any temporal types into their component parts. you can augnment this to add new functionality where a list of supplied functions must input/output a simple table.
+: By default, normal feature extraction simply entails the decomposition of any temporal types into their component parts. you can augment this to add new functionality where a list of supplied functions must input/output a simple table.

 NLP